Nonlinear mechanism of the self-sustaining process in the buffer and logarithmic layer of wall-bounded flows: Methods

-where $l_s = 0.05$ is the slip length.
-The slip boundary condition is known to suppress the formation of near-wall viscous layers and buffer layer eddies \citep{Lozano-Duran2016,Lozano-Duran2019a,Bae2019b}, and the LES is performed to remove the presence of small scale motions \citep{Leonard1975}.
 The choice of the slip length is such that the adaptation length \citep{Lozano-Duran2019a}, i.e., the vertical distance from the boundary above which the flow recovers to the nominal no-slip flow statistics, is below the lower bound of the log layer for this Reynolds number.
-The anisotropic minimum-dissipation (AMD) model \citep{Rozema2015} is used as the subgrid-scale model for the LES.
+The anisotropic minimum dissipation model \citep{Rozema2015} is used as the subgrid-scale model for the LES.
 The streamwise, wall-normal, and spanwise domain sizes of the simulation are $L_x \approx 1.57$, $L_y = 2$, and $L_z\approx 0.79$, respectively.
 This domain size corresponds to a minimal box simulation for the log layer and is sufficient to isolate the relevant dynamical structures involved in the bursting process \citep{Flores2010}.
 Moreover, the choice of the domain size is such that the wall-normal distance below which flow exhibits healthy turbulence, $l_d \approx L_z/3 \approx 0.25$ \citep{Flores2010}, is above the upper bound of the log layer.
 The domain is discretised using $N_x = 256$ and $N_z = 64$ points in the streamwise and spanwise directions, and $N_y = 101$ in the wall-normal direction.
 The grid spacings in the streamwise and spanwise directions are uniform with $\Delta_x \approx 0.006$ and $\Delta_z \approx 0.012$ such that the grid captures 90\% of the turbulent kinetic energy at $y = 0.15$, which is necessary to accurately capture the coherent structures present in the flow \citep{Lozano-Duran2019b}.
-Non-uniform meshes are used in the wall-normal direction, with the grid stretched toward the wall according to a hyperbolic tangent distribution with $\min(\Delta_y) \approx 0.003$ and $\max(\Delta_y) \approx 0.04$. \citet{Bae2019b} showed that simulations in this domain with the modified boundary conditions reproduce reasonably well the statistics in the logarithmic layer of the flow in larger domains while suppressing the formation of the near-wall eddies.
+Non-uniform meshes are used in the wall-normal direction, with the grid stretched toward the wall according to a hyperbolic tangent distribution with $\min(\Delta_y) \approx 0.003$ and $\max(\Delta_y) \approx 0.04$. \citet{Bae2019b} showed that simulations in this domain with the modified boundary conditions reproduce the statistics in the log layer of the flow in larger domains while suppressing the formation of the near-wall eddies.
 For details regarding this simulation, the reader is referred to \citet{Bae2019b}.